0atman/noboilerplate/scripts/38-autism.md

 I Am Not a Doctor

 - Just someone who has tried to understand his condition, scientifically and obsessively, for many years.
-- I don't wish to say that what I say is the only way to do things
+- I don't wish to assert that what I say is the only way to do things
 - This is my story, and the advice that has worked for me
 - I hope telling it helps others, and gives ideas for things to try.